 What is the SAU mission statement?

-The Spring Arbor University Concept guides everything we do.
+The SAU Concept guides everything we do.
 It states: Spring Arbor University is a community of learners distinguished by our lifelong involvement in the study and application of the liberal arts, total commitment to Jesus Christ as the perspective for learning, and critical participation in the contemporary world.

 Where are you located?

 The main campus of Spring Arbor University is located in Spring Arbor, Michigan (8 miles southwest of the city of Jackson).
-It is about 45 minutes west of Ann Arbor, MI and 40 minutes south of Lansing, MI.
-We also have 13 regional sites in Michigan and Ohio, plus Michindoh Conference Center in Hillsdale, Mich.
+It is about 45 minutes west of Ann Arbor and 40 minutes south of Lansing.
+We also have 13 regional sites in Michigan and Ohio, plus Michindoh Conference Center in Hillsdale, Michigan.

 How many students attend SAU?